-Pursuant to the DPA, a Subscriber can object in writing to the processing of its Personal Data by a new subprocessor within thirty (30) days after updating of this policy and shall describe its legitimate reasons to object.
+Pursuant to the DPA, a Subscriber may object in writing to the processing of its Personal Data by a new subprocessor within thirty (30) days following the update of this policy and such objection shall describe Subscriber's legitimate reason(s) for objection.
 If Subscriber does not object during such time period the new subprocessor(s) shall be deemed accepted.

-(a) Zendesk will cease to use the subprocessor with regard to Personal Data;
+(a) Zendesk will cease to use the new subprocessor with regard to Personal Data;